 Atlas is also the author and illustrator of many books on vegan and vegetarian cooking, most recently Vegan Holiday Kitchen, Vegan Express, Vegan Soups and Hearty Stews for All Seasons, The Vegetarian Family Cookbook, and The Vegetarian 5-Ingredient Gourmet.
 A book on leafy greens, Wild About Greens, will be published in June 2012.
 Nava also has written scores of articles on healthful cooking with natural foods, which have appeared in Vegetarian Times, VegNews, Cooking Light, and numerous other publications.
 Her home is in the Hudson Valley region of New York State, where she lives with her husband; they have two grown children.

 [Identification of item], Nava Atlas Papers, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

-The Nava Atlas Papers were received by the David M. Rubenstein Rare Book & Manuscript Library as a gift in 2012.
+The Nava Atlas Papers were received by the David M. Rubenstein Rare Book & Manuscript Library as a gift in 2012 and 2013.

 Processed by Kelly Wooten, Meghan Lyon, May 2012; addition processed by Megan Lewis, March 2014

 This collection is minimally processed: materials may not have been ordered and described beyond their original condition.